wes-mitchell/wes-mitchell/README.md

 I’m a full stack web developer at Revenue Solutions Inc. and completed Nashville Software School in August of 2022 working with cohort 55.
 My primary languages are C#, TypeScript, Javascript and I dabble a bit with Swift when I'm looking to learn something new.
 I’m always open to collaborating and networking with folks who have similar interests!
 Feel free to shoot me a message here or via e-mail listed below.

-* 🌍  I'm based in Nashville, TN
+* 🌍  I'm based in New Orleans, LA
 * ✉️  You can contact me at [wmdrums@gmail.com](mailto:wmdrums@gmail.com)
 * 🚀  I'm currently working on a server side API for [Miller Time](https://github.com/wes-mitchell/Miller_Time_API)
 * 🧠  I'm learning React, JS, C# and .NET